aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::GenerateDatasetMappings

     Generate standardized table and Excel sheet mappings based on the :token:`dex::Dataset`, :token:`dex::TableName`, and :token:`dex::ColumnName` annotations.
 The generated mappings will be stored in the :token:`Mappings/Generated` subfolder of the project folder.
-All generated mappings will automatically be added to the set of available mappings, and can be directly used to read and write the standardized JSON, XML, CSV or Excel data sources based on the data exchange annotations.
+All generated mappings will automatically be added to the set of available mappings, and can be directly used to read and write the standardized JSON, XML, CSV/TSV or Excel data sources based on the data exchange annotations.
 The function will return 1 on success, or 0 on failure.
 Through the global option ``dex::PrefixAutoTableWithDataset`` you can prefix the generated table names with the specified dataset name, to prevent potential name clashes when the same table name is generated for multiple data categories.
 Through the global parameter ``dex::DatasetGeneratorFilter`` you can restrict the formats for which mappings will be generated, the default will be to generate mappings for all available formats.

     You can use the generated mappings directly with the functions :js:func:`dex::WriteToFile` and :js:func:`dex::ReadFromFile` as with any manually created mapping.

 Changing encodings and normalizations
 -------------------------------------

-The Data Exchange library only accepts UTF-8 JSON, XML and CSV files.
+The Data Exchange library only accepts UTF-8 JSON, XML and CSV/TSV files.
 Through the following functions you can change the encoding of a file prior to reading or after writing its contents.
 The library also contains a number of functions to normalize composed Unicode characters in strings and sets in your model to either the NFC or NFD normalization.

 .. js:function:: dex::ConvertFileToEncoding(inputFile, inputEncoding, ouputFile, outputEncoding, noBOM)